Taitava/obsidian-shellcommands-documentation/Output handling/Realtime output handling.md

 # History

+<small>This page was last modified on <strong>2022-12-11</strong> and created on 2022-11-05. <a href="https://github.com/Taitava/obsidian-shellcommands-documentation/commits/main/./Output%20handling/Realtime%20output%20handling.md">See page edit history</a>.</small>
 - [0.17.0 - 2022-11-26](https://github.com/Taitava/obsidian-shellcommands/blob/main/CHANGELOG.md#0170---2022-11-26): The possibility to handle output in _realtime_ mode was born.
 Before this, only the _Wait until finished_ mode was available. ([#275](https://github.com/Taitava/obsidian-shellcommands/issues/275)).